This report chronicles Harvard Law School's inaugural Interfaith Conference on Faith and Legal Work, held in March 2014.

 Student Panel: A Look to the Future

-The final panel of the conference consisted of five students of diverse religious backgrounds and was moderated by Christopher Hampson, a student of law, ethics, and religion in a dual degree program at Harvard Law School and Harvard Divinity School.
+The final panel of the conference consisted of five students of diverse religious backgrounds.
+It was moderated by Christopher Hampson, a student of law, ethics, and religion in a dual degree program at Harvard Law School and Harvard Divinity School.
 Students discussed the challenges of finding accommodation for their faith practices during internships and summer work in the legal field.
 They also discussed individuals of various faith identities who influenced and inspired them to pursue the study of law.

 The session ended with a discussion about the ways faith-based student organizations can collaborate at Harvard Law School and the way that the school could continue to support the religious diversity of its student body.
 “One of my favorite events is the Freedom Seder,” said one panelist.
 “The purpose is to celebrate and join each other in terms of working toward social justice that is inspired by the Jewish American and Black American Communities in 1969 after the death of MLK.
 It is a wonderful model of interfaith solidarity.”
 This event is organized by the Harvard Black Law Students Association with the Harvard Jewish Law Students Association and Harvard African Law Association.
 The 2014 Freedom Seder was held on April 8th.